cambialens/lens-api-doc/response-patent.md

 Language codes:  `EN`, `FR`, `DE`, `CN` etc.

 ##### Patent Status
- - `PENDING` - Application pending
+ - `ACTIVE` - Granted patent is in force
- - `DISCONTINUED` - Discontinued, Withdrawn or Rejected
+ - `PENDING` - Application is pending
- - `PATENTED` - In case of WO application is grant in some designated state
+ - `DISCONTINUED` - Application discontinued, withdrawn or rejected, i.e. discontinuation before grant
- - `ACTIVE` - Patent is in force
+ - `INACTIVE` - Granted patent not in force because of lapse, non-fee payment, etc. The patent hasn't reached the term date and can be revived
- - `INACTIVE` - Patent is inactive with chance of revivals
+ - `EXPIRED` - Patent has reached the term date and is no longer in force
- - `EXPIRED` - Patent is not in force
+ - `PATENTED` - PCT applications that have been granted in one or more designated states, or non-PCT granted patents without enough information to calculate the term date
- - `UNKNOWN` - Unknown status
+ - `UNKNOWN` -  Not enough information to calculate status

 <!--
 ##### Source